daguenther/Z2A/Resources/Operating Systems.md

 ## Ubuntu Desktop (C1, I2, U1)

-Ubuntu is an extremly friendly linux distribution.
-It provides internet browsing, email, photo managmenet, and an office suite right out of the box.
+Ubuntu is an extremely friendly Linux distribution.
+It provides internet browsing, email, photo management, and an office suite right out of the box.
 In addition, Ubuntu comes with support from the community as well their host company, Canonical.
-This is a farily large project, and multiple derivates have emerged that are also worth exploring.
+This is a fairly large project, and multiple derivatives have emerged that are also worth exploring.

 * [Homepage](http://www.ubuntu.com/)
 * [Support](http://askubuntu.com/)